-The analysis of this request's approvability must also follow the same logic as the analysis of Utah's request for a partial expansion at the enhanced federal match, above.
-We will not repeat that analysis in its entirety here.
-In summary, the statute requires that in order to receive an enhanced federal match, a state must cover all individuals in subclause (VIII) of section 1902(a)(10)(A)(i).
-"All" in the context of the statute is not an ambiguous term.
+Administrator Verma also rejected this proposal in her August 2019 correspondence with Utah Governor Herbert.
+Much like the rational for rejecting partial expansion, Families USA agrees that this proposal should be rejected, but for a different reason.
+As described in the partial expansion section above, the statute requires that in order to receive an enhanced federal match, a state must cover all individuals in subclause (VIII) of section 1902(a)(10)(A)(i).7 "All" in the context of the statute is not an ambiguous term.
 The statute does not allow for partial expansion, capped enrollment, or other non-statutory diminutions in the covered population.